OpenCyphal/pydsdl/README.md

 rather, it contains two pseudo-fields: `request` and `response`, which contain the request and the response structure of the service type, respectively.

-Every data type (i.e., the `DataType` root class) has the following public attributes (although they raise `TypeError` when used against an instance of `ServiceType`):
+Every data type (i.e., the `SerializableType` root class) has the following public attributes (although they raise `TypeError` when used against an instance of `ServiceType`):

 - `bit_length_range: Tuple[int, int]` - returns a named tuple containing `min:int` and `max:int`, in bits,